stacks-network/docs/src/pages/stacks-wallet/usage.md

    The system generates a seed phrase for you and prompts you to write it down.
    Don't lose your seed phrase.
 If you lose your seed phrase, you lose your STX tokens and can never get them back.

-5. Write down each word and its position, for example,`1 - frog`.
+5. Write down each word in the displayed order.
 6. Store your written seed phrase in a secure location such as a safe deposit box.
 7. Click **I've written down my seed phrase**.

-   The system prompts you to re-enter your seed phrase.
-The sequence numbers are out of order.
-For example, `5` may appear in the `1` position.
-Enter the corresponding `5` and `1` word as appropriate.

 8. Select **Done**.

    The system displays the balance for the address that corresponds to your seed phrase.